Bahmni/clinic-config/README.md

         ├── privileges/
         ├── roles/

-Step 3: Starting up openmrs docker can load up openmrs initializer
+Step 5: Starting up openmrs docker would load up openmrs initializer

-Step 4: Login to openmrs https://localhost/openmrs
+Step 6: Login to openmrs https://localhost/openmrs

     Username:admin
     Password:Admin123

-###Note:
+### Note:

     All the liquibase changesets in **masterdata/configuration** are only added temporarily for testing.